-Gutters and downspouts are an important part of the drainage system that keeps water away from your foundation walls and thus out of your basement.
+Gutters and downspouts are an important part of the drainage system that keeps water away from your foundation walls and out of your basement.
 Clogged and poorly maintained gutters and downspouts that don’t direct water at least four feet away from the building can increase the risk of a leaking basement.
 Clean gutters of debris often or install gutter guards and downspout extenders to properly direct water away from your home.

 Directing Water Away from Your Basement with Proper Grading

 If the land around your home is sloping towards your foundation, the odds of rain—even runoff from your sprinkler system—causing your basement to leak is high.
 If possible, regrade your yard to slope down and away from your home.
-This will naturally direct water away from your foundation.Request a Free Evaluation
+This will naturally direct water away from your foundation.Request a Free Estimate